webdriverio/webdriverio/website/docs/VisualTesting.md

 #### Example

-This is an example of how the tabbing works on our [guinea pig](http://guinea-pig.webdriver.io/image-compare.html) website](http://guinea-pig.webdriver.io/image-compare.html):
+This is an example of how the tabbing works on our [guinea pig website](http://guinea-pig.webdriver.io/image-compare.html):

 ![WDIO tabbing example](./visual-testing/img/tabbable-chrome-latest-1366x768.png)